Scion xA

 The Scion xA is a five-door subcompact hatchback marketed in the US from 2004 to 2006 — as an export model of the Japanese domestic market Toyota Ist.
 Based on the first generation Toyota Vitz hatchback, the xA shared a platform with the Toyota Platz sedan.

+History

 The xA received a minor facelift for the 2006 model year, before importation ended in December 2006.
+Power and torque figures dropped marginally.
 The xA's successor, the xD was delivered to US dealerships beginning in August 2007 as a 2008 model.